unikexperience/bilaw.al/README.md

 ```

 ## Publishing your site
-After you've called the `$ rake production`, your final HTML site should be located in the **_production** folder.
-Just upload the contents of the folder to your choice -- check out [Amazon S3](http://aws.amazon.com/s3), [AppFog](http://appfog.com) or [GitHub Pages](https://help.github.com/categories/20/articles).
+After you've called the `$ rake production` command, your publishable site should be located in the **_production** folder.
+Upload the folder to any provider of your choosing -- some notable ones are [Amazon S3](http://aws.amazon.com/s3), [AppFog](http://appfog.com) or [GitHub Pages](https://help.github.com/categories/20/articles).

-## Maintaining
+## Maintaining Bilaw.al
-As I update my blog often (or I've told myself I will), I should be updating this as frequently as possible.
-The idea is that it can act as a great neat framework that can encourage people to use static-site generators such as Jekyll.
-If you find any issues or have any questions, feel free to contribute or contact me [on Twitter](http://twitter.com/bilawalhameed).
-Finally, be awesome.
+As I update my blog often (so I've told myself), I should also be updating this quite frequently.
+The main objective is that it can act as a great mini-framework for bloggers to get started on Jekyll -- in efforts to boost the popularity of static-site generators.
+Feel free to contribute, and if you've got any questions or issues, please contact me [on Twitter](http://twitter.com/bilawalhameed). **Have fun!**